Our top interview tips employers will love

 - What does a typical day in this role look like?

 - How will success in this role be measured?

 - Who will I be working closely with?

 - What opportunities are there for professional development?

 Present positive body language

-Nerves will take over and this may ruin your interview.
+Feeling nervous or anxious before an interview is natural.
+What is important is that you do all you can to control your pre-interview nerves otherwise they may ruin your interview.
 Try to remain calm.
 Interviewers respect confidence (not arrogance) and the interview will seem to go quicker if you are less worried.

-Remember that you are a perfect candidate
+Remember that you are a great candidate

 You have made it to the interview stage, meaning that they already think you have the skills they are looking for.
 Have some confidence in yourself, give them examples that demonstrate your knowledge and experience, and explain why you think you are the right person for the job.